Norman Lebrecht

-Early life and music journalism
+Early life and education

-Norman Lebrecht was born on 11 July 1948 in London, England, to Soloman and Marguerite Lebrecht.
+Norman Lebrecht was born on 11 July 1948 in London to Soloman and Marguerite Lebrecht.
 He attended Hasmonean Grammar School in London, citing Solomon Schonfeld as a childhood role model.
 From 1964 to 1965, Lebrecht attended Kol Torah Rabbinical College, a yeshiva school in Israel, and then Bar-Ilan University in Ramat Gan (1966–1968) and Hebrew University in Jerusalem.

-Following his graduation, from 1970 to 1972 Lebrecht worked at the Kol Yisrael news department, part of the Israel Broadcasting Authority.
-He returned to London in 1972, where he was a news executive Visnews Ltd. from 1973 to 1978.
-In 1977 Lebrecht married the sculptor and writer Elbie Spivack; the couple has three daughters.
+In 1977 Lebrecht married the sculptor and writer Elbie Spivack; they have three daughters.